ChawinT/XGBoost_ModelTraining/README.md

 4) Others
    Result files generated from 1,2,3

-## This github doens't contains training data due to a large file size.
+## This github doens't contain training data due to a large file size.
 The training data can be collect from running sessions in https://github.com/ChawinT/XGBoost_TBBE using the setup in the dissertation.